ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 Testing against permutations of the 2315 secret words without replacement seemed like it might negate any chance of abusing variance.
-For example, if you used the optimal[^2] [Wordle strategy starting with the word `SALET`](https://sonorouschocolate.com/notes/index.php/The_best_strategies_for_Wordle) which solves the game in an average of ~3.4212 guesses, every submission would always score exactly $$3.4212 \times 2315 = 7920$$ since every secret word always appears exactly once.
-Unfortunately, there were still ways to introduce variance:
+For example, if you used the optimal[^2] [Wordle strategy starting with the word `SALET`](https://sonorouschocolate.com/notes/index.php/The_best_strategies_for_Wordle)
+(average score of ≈3.4212 guesses) against every secret in the permutation, submissions would score exactly $$3.4212 \times 2315 = 7920$$ regardless of the permutation since every potential secret word always appears exactly once.
+Despite this, there were still ways to introduce variance:

 <img src="/images/wordle/salet-reast-mix.jpg" style="max-height:40vh; width:auto;"/><br>